cockroachdb/docs/v19.1/managed-frequently-asked-questions.md

 ### Who is responsible for backup?

-Cockroach Labs will run daily full backups and hourly incremental backups for all of your managed clusters.
+Cockroach Labs will run daily full backups and hourly incremental backups for all of your CockroachCloud clusters.

 ## Product features

 ### Are enterprise features like partitioning or change data capture available to me?

-Yes, managed clusters run the enterprise version of CockroachDB and all enterprise features are available to you.
+Yes, CockroachCloud clusters run the enterprise version of CockroachDB and all enterprise features are available to you.
 We encourage you to work with our Sales Engineering team to set up [partitioning](partitioning.html), [change data capture](change-data-capture.html), and other advanced features, as we have best practices and reference architectures we would be happy to share with you.

 ## Cluster troubleshooting